Every year, the realization hits home for many families: College is expensive, and it isn’t getting any cheaper.

 You can choose from 2 types of 529 plans: prepaid tuition plans and college savings plans.

 Prepaid Tuition Plans

-Prepaid tuition plans allow college savers to purchase credits to pre-pay all or part of the cost of an in-state public college education or private college education.
-(The Private College 529 Plan is a prepaid plan strictly for private colleges.)
+Prepaid tuition plans allow college savers to purchase credits to prepay all or part of the cost of an in-state public college education or private college education.
+For example, the Private College 529 Plan offers a prepaid plan strictly for private colleges.